LOOPS ⋅ Supported features

 Markup: Lists – definitions

-Authors can mark a segment as a term, followed by one or more definitions.
-This markup can also be used for key-value pairs, where the term designates the key (for example “length”) and the definitions designate the value(s) – for example “3 kg” and “6.6 lbs”.
+Authors can mark a segment as a term, followed by one or more definitions, which is useful for creating glossaries.
+This markup can also be used for key-value pairs, where the term designates the key (for example, “length”) and the definitions designate the value(s) – for example, “3 kg” and “6.6 lbs”.
 Terms are semantic markup, and a linked index / table of contents listing all terms can be placed in a document.

 Markup: Lists – indented